While PR practice has changed dramatically over the last few decades, storytelling remains at the heart of what we do.

 Humans have always used stories to make sense of the world.
 We are drawn to narratives because they help us understand concepts and ideas, making the abstract more concrete.
 Importantly, a story reaches us on an emotional level.
 And this is the key factor for PR, where connecting with your audience is crucial.

 Many books and academic studies have been written on the topic of storytelling.
-I will just consider a few of the basic elements of a good story and how you can weave these into your PR strategy.
+Consider a few of the basic elements of a good story and how you can weave them into your PR strategy.
 Doing so could make your brand more memorable and help you to engage on a more meaningful level with the people you want to reach.

 Stories are sometimes defined as having the four Ps: people, place, plot and purpose.
-To demonstrate their relevance to PR, I have tweaked them slightly: people, plot, platform and purpose.
+To demonstrate their relevance to PR, tweak them slightly to: people, plot, platform and purpose.

 Every novel, magazine or news article, film, short story or TV series has something in common.
 Whether dealing with fact or fiction, they’re always about people.
 Humans are social animals and we evolved to live in groups.
 That means we are predisposed to take a great interest in what everyone else is doing.